Copula Conformal Prediction for Multi-step Time Series Forecasting

 In this paper, we present CopulaCPTS, a conformal prediction algorithm for multi-step time series prediction.
 CopulaCPTS significantly improves calibration and efficiency of multi-step conformal confidence intervals by incorporating copulas to model the joint distribution of the uncertainty at each time step.
-As CopulaCPTS uses a subset of the calibration data to estimate the copula, our algorithm is suitable when there are abundant data for calibration.
 We prove that CopulaCPTS has a finite sample validity guarantee over the entire prediction horizon.
 Our experiments show that CopulaCPTS produces confidence regions that are (1) valid, and (2) more efficient than state-of-the-art UQ methods on all 4 benchmark datasets, and over varying prediction horizons.
 The improvement is especially pronounced when the data dimension is high or the prediction horizon is long, cases when other methods are prone to be highly inefficient.
-Hence, we argue that our method is a practical and effective way to produce useful uncertainty quantification for machine learning models.
+Hence, we argue that our method is a practical and effective way to produce useful uncertainty quantification for machine learning forecasting models.

-In the autoregressive setting, we assumed that either the distribution is stationary, or we have calibration data for the entirety of the prediction horizon.
-We leave it to future work to relax these assumptions, for example by adjusting $\mathbf{u}^*$ online given prediction errors as in \cite{gibbs2021adaptive}, to make CopulaCPTS applicable to online settings where distribution shift is present.
+The limitations of our algorithm are as follows.
+As CopulaCPTS requires two calibration steps, it is suitable only when there are abundant data for calibration.
+The validity proof relies on using the empirical copula, so it does not apply to other learnable copula classes.
+Future work includes (1) improving the autoregressive extension of CopulaCPTS, to achieve coverage over the whole horizon, and (2) developing online settings of CopulaCPTS for decision making.